cneben/react-maplibre-standalone/README.md

 Our objective is to build a Maplibre web application with the following features:
   1. A vector OSM layer.
-  2. A terrain digital elevation model to view our vector OSM layer in 3D with hill-shading.
+  2. A terrain digital elevation model to view a vector OSM layer in 3D with hill-shading.
-  3. A terrain contour model since our application is oriented "outdoor".
+  3. A terrain contour model since this is an "outdoor" oriented application.

-`react-maplibre-standalone` is built with pre-processed data:
+`react-maplibre-standalone` is built with ready to use pre-processed data:

 ```
 git clone https://github.com/cneben/react-maplibre-standalone